humu2009/Pano.js/README.md

   * `rendering` - Suggests the rendering method to use.
 This can be _'webgl'_ or _'software'_.
 Default to _'webgl'_ if WebGL is available on the browser.
   * `inertial` - Set this to _'on'_ or _'off'_ to turn on/off inertial move.
 Default to _'on'_.
   * `filtering` - Whether and when to activate filtering to gain better image quality.
 This can be _'on'_, _'off'_ or _'on-idle'_.
 Default to _'on-idle'_.
+  * `equirectangular` - The URL of the panorama image to load.
+Default to empty string.

 After `Pano.View` has been instantiated, the following method can be involked on it to manipulate the panorama and the view.